zzamboni/750words-client/README.md

 -   `M-x 750words-region-or-buffer`: if you have a region selected, it will be posted.
 Otherwise, the whole buffer will be posted.
 -   `M-x 750words-region`: post the currently selected region (issues an error if no region is selected).
 -   `M-x 750words-buffer`: post the entire current buffer.
+-   If you are in an Org buffer and loaded `ox-750words`, you can open the export screen (`C-c C-e`) and find the item `[7] Post to 750words.com` inside the `[m] Export to Markdown` section to post your current Org file in Markdown format.

 By default, the `750words-client.py` is executed, assuming you have it installed.
 If you want to use its [Docker image](https://hub.docker.com/r/zzamboni/750words-client), you can configure it as follows: